-Relevant international, national and provincial legislation, associated guidelines and policies that are relevant to the environmental and biodiversity, and which were used to guide the Terrestrial Biodiversity Specialist Assessment are listed in Table 2.
+National and provincial legislation, associated guidelines and policies that are relevant to the environmental and biodiversity, and which were used to guide the Terrestrial Biodiversity Specialist Assessment are listed in Table 2.

-Applicable Legislation and Relevance to the Proposed Project Guideline National Environmental Management Act, 1998 (Act No 107 of 1998) - NEMA Section 24 of the NEMA, headed "Environmental Authorisations" sets out the provisions which are to give effect to the general objectives of Integrated Environmental Management, and laid down in Chapter 5 of the NEMA.
+Applicable Legislation and Guideline Relevance to the Proposed Project National Environmental Management Act, 1998 (Act No 107 of 1998) (NEMA) Section 24 of the NEMA, headed "Environmental Authorisations" sets out the provisions which are to give effect to the general objectives of Integrated Environmental Management, and laid down in Chapter 5 of the NEMA.
 In terms of section 24(1), the potential impact on the environment of listed activities must be considered, investigated, assessed and reported on to the competent authority charged by the NEMA with granting of the relevant environmental authorisation.
-In terms of section 24F (1) of the NEMA no person may commence an activity listed or specified in terms of section 24(2)(a) or (b) unless the competent authority has granted an environmental authorisation for the activity.
-Procedures for the Assessment and Minimum Criteria for Reporting on Identified Environmental Themes in terms of Sections 24(5)(a) and (h) and 44 of the NEMA (1998), when applying for environmental authorisation, the following is relevant to this study: Protocol for the specialist assessment and report content requirements for environmental impacts on terrestrial requirements for environmental impacts on terrestrial biodiversity.
-National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) The NEMBA is administered by the Department of Forestry, Fisheries and the Environment (DFFE) and provides the framework under the NEMA for the: Management and conservation of South Africa's biodiversity; The protection of species and ecosystems that warrant protection; The fair and equitable sharing of benefits arising from bioprospecting involving indigenous biological resources; and The establishment and functions of a South African National Biodiversity Institute (SANBI).
-Amongst other components, the NEMBA includes: Lists of Critically Endangered, Endangered, Vulnerable and Protected Species (February 2007), with associated amendments (December 2007 and 3 June 2020) (ToPS), published under Section 56(10 of NEMBA; Threatened or Protected Species Regulations (February 2007); and
+In terms of section 24F (1) of the NEMA no person may commence an activity listed or specified in terms of section 24(2)(a) or (b) unless the competent authority has granted an environmental authorisation for the activity. on Identified Environmental Themes in terms of Sections 24(5)(a) and (h) and 44 of the NEMA (1998), when applying for environmental authorisation, the following is relevant to this study: Protocol for the specialist assessment and report content requirements for environmental impacts on terrestrial biodiversity.
+National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEMBA) The NEMBA is administered by the Department of Forestry, Fisheries and the Environment (DFFE) and provides the framework under the NEMA for the: Management and conservation of South Africa's biodiversity; The protection of species and ecosystems that warrant protection; The fair and equitable sharing of benefits arising from bioprospecting involving indigenous biological resources; and The establishment and functions of a South African National Biodiversity Institute (SANBI).
+Amongst other components, the NEMBA includes: Lists of Critically Endangered, Endangered, Vulnerable and Protected Species (February 2007), with associated amendments (December 2007 and 3 June 2020) (ToPS), published under Section 56(10 of NEMBA; Threatened or Protected Species Regulations (February